dividat/playos/Readme.md

 ./result/bin/deploy-playos-update --key ./pki/validation/key.pem
 ```

+### Key switch

+When switching key pairs on a channel, the new certficiate must be built into the bundle, which must then be signed with the new key.

 ## Related work

 - [Yocto](https://www.yoctoproject.org/): A builder for embedded Linux distributions.
 Widely used but not very well suited for desktop functionality (such as browser).